-3.7 Front bodywork:
+3.7 Front bodywork height :

-- 3.7.1 All bodywork situated forward of a point lying 330mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 75mm and no more than 275mm above the reference plane. - 3.7.2 Any horizontal section taken through bodywork located forward of a point lying 450mm forward of the front wheel centre line, less than 250mm from the car centre line, and between 125mm and 200mm above the reference plane, may only contain two closed symmetrical sections with a maximum total area of 5000mm2.
-The thickness of each-section may not exceed 25mm when measured perpendicular to the car centre line.
+- 3.7.1 All bodywork situated forward of a point lying 330mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 150mm and no more than 350mm above the reference plane. - 3.7.2 All bodywork situated forward of a point lying 330mm behind the front wheel centre line must be no less than 50mm above the reference plane.